darraghoriordan/darragh-oriordan-com/src/pages/2019/12/12/antipatterns-in-legacy-javascript/index.md

 <!-- end excerpt -->

-## Flatten arrays of objects to delimited arrays
+## Flattening arrays of objects to custom delimited arrays

 I came across a number of arrays that contained flattened objects with custom delimiters.